Officium/Officium.github.io/README.md

-Presently, Yanhua leads the multi-modal recommendation and rankGPT at [Xiaohongshu](https://www.xiaohongshu.com/en), powering ads and recommendation via innovations in AI and ML.
+Presently, Yanhua leads the multi-modal recommendation and RankGPT project at [Xiaohongshu](https://www.xiaohongshu.com/en), powering ads and recommendation via innovations in AI and ML.
+Previously, Yanhua served as the tech lead of Xiaohongshu's feed ads model team (Apr 2022\~Mar 2023), senior ML engineer working on the ranking module of Xiaohongshu's Explore Feed (Oct 2019\~Mar 2022), and senior computer vision engineer in Baidu MEG (Dec 2017\~Oct 2019).

 ### Publications